William R. Higgins: Capture and murder

-On 31 July 1989, the group announced that it had executed Higgins by hanging, and publicly released a videotape of the murder along with a statement calling the graphic footage "an opening gift" for Israel and the United States.
-This was in retaliation for the abduction of Hezbollah leader Sheik Abdul Karim Obeid by Israeli commandos in South Lebanon, 27 July 1989, during which two other people accompanying Obeid also were taken and a neighbour killed.
-The operation had been planned by Israel's then Minister of Defence, Yitzhak Rabin.
+On July 31, 1989, the group announced that it had executed Higgins by hanging, and publicly released a videotape of the murder along with a statement calling the graphic footage "an opening gift" for Israel and the United States.
+This was in retaliation for the abduction of Hezbollah leader Sheik Abdul Karim Obeid by Israeli commandos in South Lebanon, July 27, 1989, during which two other people accompanying Obeid also were taken and a neighbour killed.
+The operation had been planned by Israel's then minister of defence, Yitzhak Rabin.

-The footage showed images of his body, hanging by the neck as he slowly suffocated to death, and were televised around the world.
-FBI experts analyzed the footage and concluded the body hanged was indeed Colonel Higgins.
+The footage showed images of Higgins' body hanging by the neck as he slowly suffocated to death, and were televised around the world.
+FBI experts analyzed the footage.
+They concluded the body hanged was indeed Colonel Higgins.
 The video was also examined by Israeli security services, who raised doubts about its authenticity.
-Among other things, Higgins is seen in the video wearing a coat and winter clothes, which does not match the summer weather in July in Lebanon.
-Afterwards, with the return of his body to the Americans, knife cuts were discovered in his throat - which was likely the cause of death.
+Among other things, Higgins is seen in the video wearing a coat and winter clothes, which do not match the summer weather in July in Lebanon.
+Afterwards, with the return of his body to the Americans, knife cuts were discovered in his throat – which was likely the cause of death.
 According to the researchers who examined all the evidence, Higgins was murdered in December 1988.

-Higgins was eventually declared dead on July 6, 1990 and his remains recovered on December 23, 1991, by Major Jens Nielsen of the Royal Danish Army, who was attached to the United Nations Observation Group in Beirut.
-The remains were found in an advanced state of decomposition beside a mosque near a south Beirut hospital; however, the body had been buried for several months prior.
-After Higgins was murdered, his kidnappers had buried the body then dug it out almost a year later with their public statements.
+Higgins was declared dead on July 6, 1990.
+His remains were recovered on December 23, 1991, by Major Jens Nielsen of the Royal Danish Army, who was attached to the United Nations Observation Group in Beirut.
+The remains were found in an advanced state of decomposition beside a mosque near a south Beirut hospital.
+His body had been buried for several months prior.
+After Higgins was murdered, his kidnappers buried the body.
+They then dug it out almost a year later, with their public statements.

 Once recovered, Colonel Higgins' body was flown to Dover Air Force Base in Delaware, where it was conclusively identified and then he was interred at Quantico National Cemetery, Triangle, Virginia, on December 30, 1991.

-A memorial and religious service for Higgins had previously been held in November, 1989 in Louisville's Southern High School, from where Higgins had graduated in 1963.
+A memorial and religious service for Higgins had previously been held in November 1989 at Louisville's Southern High School, from which Higgins had graduated in 1963.

 Aftermath

 On February 16, 1992, Israeli troops assassinated Hezbollah leader Abbas al-Musawi.
-Hezbollah responded one month later by attacking the Israeli embassy in Buenos Aires, killing 29 people.
+Hezbollah responded one month later by attacking the Israeli embassy in Buenos Aires, Argentina, killing 29 people.

-In 1999, Higgins' widow filed a civil suit against Iran as the main sponsor of Hezbollah and the Islamic Revolutionary Guard in United States Federal district court.
-The court ruled in her favor and issued a default judgement ordering the defendants, including the Islamic Republic Iran, to pay over $55 million in compensatory damages, the court further ordered an additional $300 million in punitive damages be paid by the Revolutionary Guard.
-Any compensatory amounts recovered were shared among family members, attorneys' fees, and a non-profit organization.
-The punitive amounts are considered to be unrecoverable.
+In 1999, Higgins' widow filed a civil suit against Iran as the main sponsor of Hezbollah and the Islamic Revolutionary Guard in the United States Federal district court.
+The court ruled in her favor and issued a default judgment ordering the defendants, including the Islamic Republic Iran, to pay $57 million in compensatory damages to Higgin's widow and daughter for the 529 days he was held and tortured.
+The court ordered an additional $300 million in punitive damages be paid by the Revolutionary Guard.
+Iran showed no intention of paying the damage award.